adafruit/pi_video_looper/README.md

 The following keyboard commands are active by default (can be disabled in the [video_looper.ini](https://github.com/adafruit/pi_video_looper/blob/master/assets/video_looper.ini)):
 * "ESC" - stops playback and exits video_looper
 * "k" - sKip - stops the playback of current file and plays next file
+* "b" - Back - stops the playback of current file and plays previous file
 * "s" - Stop/Start - stops or starts playback of current file
 * "p" - Power off - stop playback and shutdown RPi